Sumit-Chaudhary01/Netflix/README.md

-# Netflix Movies and TV Shows Data Analysis using SQL
+# Netflix Dataset Analysis using SQL

 ## Overview
 This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
 The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.

 ## Objectives